-In addition to UCPD, CARE, and the Title IX Office, the Faculty and Staff Assistance Program (FSAP) is designed to offer confidential counseling, referral and other needed services to staff, faculty, and their family members with personal concerns.
-The Respondent Services Coordinator for Faculty/Staff is available at (951) 781-0510.
-Faculty and staff may also contact the UCR Human Resources Department at (951) 827-5080 for additional resources.
+The Faculty and Staff Assistance Program (FSAP) is designed to offer confidential counseling, referral and other needed services to staff, faculty, and their family members with personal concerns.
+The

+Respondent Services Coordinator for Faculty/Staff is available at (951) 781-0510.
+Faculty and staff may also contact the UCR Human Resources Department at (951) 827-5588 for additional resources.